 According to Statista, people spend as many as two and a half hours (about 135 minutes) scrolling through social media (2017 poll).
 These statistics are nine minutes over the 2016 figures and are expected to continue to climb.

 Unfortunately, not all social media is beneficial.
 You can keep track of your distant family, high school classmates, and acquaintances.
 However, you can also find yourself playing the comparison game, comparing your body, features, and life to those of other people who use filtered lenses.
+San Diego Christian Counseling can provide guidance on how to navigate these challenges and maintain a healthy perspective.

-How do we continue to enjoy social media while not allowing the negative effects of social mediaa to take a toll on our mental health?
+How do we continue to enjoy social media while not allowing the negative effects of social media to take a toll on our mental health?
 By raising awareness of the impact social media holds and practicing some healthier behaviors.

 Negative Effects of Social Media